Mammography: Cost-effectiveness

 Breast cancer imposes a significant economic strain on communities, with the expense of treating stages three and four in the United States in 2017 amounting to approximately $127,000.
 While early diagnosis and screening methods are important in reducing the death rates, the cost-benefit of breast cancer screening using mammography has been unclear.
-A recent systematic review of three studies held in Spain, Denmark, and the United States from 2000-2019 found that digital mammography is not cost-beneficial for the healthcare system when compared to other screening methods.
+A recent systematic review of three studies held in Spain, Denmark, and the United States from 2000 to 2019 found that digital mammography is not cost-beneficial for the healthcare system when compared to other screening methods.
 Therefore, increasing its frequency may cause higher costs on the healthcare system.
 While there may be a lack of evidence, it is suggested that digital mammography be performed every two years for ages over 50.

 Arguments against the USPSTF recommendations

 As the USPSTF recommendations are so influential, changing mammography screenings from 50 to 40 years of age has significant implications to public health.
 The major concerns regarding this update is whether breast cancer mortality has truly been increasing and if there is new evidence that the benefits of mammography are increasing.

 According to National Vital Statistics System, mortality from breast cancer has been steadily decreasing in the United States from 2018 to 2021.
 There have also been no new randomized trials of screening mammography for women in their 40s since the previous USPSTF recommendation was made.
 In addition, the 8 most recent randomized trials for this age group revealed no significant effect.
 Instead, the USPSTF used statistical models to estimate what would happen if the starting age were lowered, assuming that screening mammography reduces breast cancer mortality by 25%.
-This found that screening 1,000 women from 40–74 years of age, instead of 50-74, would cause 1-2 fewer breast cancer deaths per 1,000 women screened over a lifetime.
+This found that screening 1,000 women from 40–74 years of age, instead of 50–74, would cause 1–2 fewer breast cancer deaths per 1,000 women screened over a lifetime.

 Approximately 75 percent of women diagnosed with breast cancer have no family history of breast cancer or other factors that put them at high risk for developing the disease (so screening only high-risk women misses majority of cancers).
 An analysis by Hendrick and Helvie, published in the American Journal of Roentgenology, showed that if USPSTF breast cancer screening guidelines were followed, approximately 6,500 additional women each year in the U.S. would die from breast cancer.

 The largest (Hellquist et al) and longest running (Tabar et al) breast cancer screening studies in history re-confirmed that regular mammography screening cut breast cancer deaths by roughly a third in all women ages 40 and over (including women ages 40–49).
 This renders the USPSTF calculations off by half.
 They used a 15% mortality reduction to calculate how many women needed to be invited to be screened to save a life.
 With the now re-confirmed 29% (or up) figure, the number to be screened using the USPSTF formula is half of their estimate and well within what they considered acceptable by their formula.